machinekoder/pickit-docs/docs/faq/robot-programming/how-to-depalletize-buckets-with-a-pickit-l-camera.rst

 ------------------------

 Once the camera is mounted to the robot flange, robot camera calibration should be carried out.
-Refer to :ref:`robot camera-calibration` for further guidance.
+Refer to :ref:`robot-camera-calibration` for further guidance.

 Teach the region of interest